-Flora japonica is a photo-novel set in a Japanese parallel world contemporary to ours, where photo technology suffers a few decades time lag.
-The story features the members of the BEJ, a Tokyo-based research center specialized in plant photography.
+Flora japonica is a photo-novel digitally published as an horizontal fresco, like the illustrated handscrolls (emakimono) that are considered as the ancestors of manga.
+It features the members of the BEJ, a Tokyo-based old-school research center specialized in plant photography.
 The characters, performed by the director of Bureau d'Etudes Japonaises, seem to have more passion for photography than for the plants they photograph.
-Their knowledge of botany being sadly lacking, will their output be up to their ambitions?
+Will their output be up to their ambitions?

 Find the answer in AKIBARE, first episode of Flora japonica.

 Attention: with a smartphone or tablet, you will need to rotate your screen.
 Also, AKIBARE cannot display from within the facebook app.
 Please open the page in a browser.